 The readout of one event is performed in two separate phases, which are consecutive for a given event, but can otherwise be activated concurrently.
-In a first phase the trigger information is received by the RCU and broadcast to all modules in the subsystem, starting the digitisation of each channel, which lasts for 88μs (TPC drift time).
+In a first phase the trigger information is received by the RCU and broadcasted to all modules in the subsystem, starting the digitisation of each channel, which lasts for 88 s (TPC drift time).
 During this phase data processing takes place in the ALTROs.
 In the second phase, information is moved by the RCU from the ALTRO's multi-event buffer to the DAQ, on a channel-bychannel basis.
 The time needed to complete the second phase depends on the size of the event, but other triggers can be processed during the readout of the previous event, as long as the multi-event buffers in the FEC are not full.
 Dead time can be generated only when this condition occurs.
 FECs containing valid data are enabled to assert data on the bus by individual addressing, according to an Active Channel List stored in the RCU.
-A readout time optimization can be obtained by an additional exclusion from the readout list of all empty channels for that specific event.
-This information is sent by each FEC's BC to the RCU after the L2-accept.
-With a higher granularity, an Active Front-End Card List addresses only the FECs participating to the readout, skipping the inactive ones.
+In order to minimize the event readout time, the RCU supports a Sparse Readout mode.
+In this mode of operation the empty channels are flagged by the FEC BCs, avoiding their addressing by the RCU.

 The readout is performed concurrently on the two ALTRO bus branches.
 The incoming event data is stored in two memories, working in interleaved mode, each being able to store the event data of one single ALTRO channel.
 While data from one memory is being pushed into the DDL, data from the next ALTRO channel is stored into the other one.
-The 40-bit wide ALTRO data packets are formatted into 32-bit wide packets and wrapped in the ALICE DDL data format, with 7 headers and one trailer word.
+The 40-bit wide ALTRO data packets are formatted into 32-bit wide packets and wrapped in the ALICE DDL data format, with 8 headers and one trailer word.
 A further option sets the channel readout order following the detector topology, in order to facilitate the on-line data processing.
-The full trigger distribution scheme and the readout chain is depicted in fig. 5.
+The readout chain is depicted in fig. 6.